thomastran02/DATA-Problems_Individual_Project/README.md

 # Spotify Million Playlist Dataset

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository holds an attempt to build a recommendation system for Spotify users based on the Spotify Million Playlist Dataset. (https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#task).

 ## Overview